Giira/minesweeper/README.md

 Personal project.
-An attempt to recreate the game Minesweeper on my own.
+An attempt to recreate the game Minesweeper.